danushkhanna/MoRT/README.md

 Mort was developed by a team of four members:

-Danush Khanna (myself)
+Danush Khanna (myself) - danush.s.khanna@gmail.com
-Navansh Khandelwal
+Navansh Khandelwal -
-Sanyam Jain
+Sanyam Jain - sanyam0605@gmail.com
-Srivaishnavi Yaddanapudi
+Srivaishnavi Yaddanapudi - 2003ysv@gmail.com

 # **Contact Us**

-If you have any questions or comments, please feel free to contact us at our GitHub repository or email: danush.s.khanna@gmail.com
+If you have any questions or comments, please feel free to contact us at our GitHub repository or email.

 # **Contributions**